 Welcome to my blog.
 My goal is to provide you with stories from times past by which you might catch glimpses of yourself, or of someone you know intimately.
 Bernard Olcott touched the world, from Japan to England to Egypt to Kansas to New Jersey.
 Maybe you know some of these places, too.

-Every Thursday afternoon, I’ll present you with a new story, some new adventure or insight, dusted with more than just a little modern context and quirky cultural references.
+Every Thursday afternoon from 2015 through 2018, I presented you with a new story, some new adventure or insight, dusted with more than just a little modern context and quirky cultural references.
 Dad loved screwball humor; although he took himself seriously as an attorney, he wouldn’t stop laughing if you called him an ‘ambulance chaser.’
 You see, this is the point: we can’t pick our parents, but we sure as hell can cherry pick their best qualities.
 And that, my friends, is what will set you free.
+Since 2018, the blog is pretty much finished and I am compiling the stories in chronological order.
+What you see below are the original posts.

 Read More “A BRIEF INTRODUCTION”